Product Formalisms for Measures on Spaces with Binary Tree Structures: Representation, Visualization, and Multiscale Noise: Measure Visualization

-We experimented with applying the product formula representation to a counting measure derived from a set of LIDAR sample data \cite{BrLa12}.
+We experimented with applying the product formula representation to a counting measure derived from a set of sample data \cite{BrLa12} collected using LiDAR technology (Light Detection and Ranging technology) \footnote{ The LiDAR light detection and ranging technology \cite{Campbell2002} includes an active optical sensor that transmits laser beams towards a target while moving through specific survey routes.
+The reflection of the laser from the target is detected and analyzed by receivers in the LiDAR sensor.
+These receivers record the precise time from when the laser pulse leaving the system to when it returns to calculate the range distance between the sensor and the target, combined with the positional information GPS (Global Positioning System), and INS (inertial navigation system).
+These distance measurements are transformed to measurements of actual three-dimensional points in the reflective target in object space.
+An introductory explanation of LiDAR technology is also available in \cite{Medina2019}.
+There a LiDAR image of the Golden Gate Bridge is decomposed into components with the same intrinsic dimension. }.
 This data consists of ten sets of discrete points in 3-dimensional space, representing the surfaces visible to the scanning laser rangefinder in ten nearby scenes.
 Each point has been labelled as either ``vegetation'' or ``ground''.
 For the most part the ground was wavy, but approximately horizontal, while the vegetation consisted of shrubs, with more vertical extent.
-Previous work \cite{BaIzMcNeSh12} had examined this same data using a multi-scale SVD approach to build a support vector machine (SVM) based classification rule that could, with high accuracy, reproduce the vegetation/ground labelling.
-We experimented with using product coefficient parameters as features instead of multi-scale SVD parameters.
+Previous work \cite{BaIzMcNeSh12} had examined this same data using a multiscale SVD approach to build a support vector machine (SVM) based classification rule that could, with high accuracy, reproduce the vegetation/ground labelling.
+We experimented with using product coefficient parameters as features instead of multiscale SVD parameters.
 The experiment showed that decision rules for distinguishing two measures (here ``vegetation'' and ``ground'') could be approximately inferred from histograms of the product coefficients.
-While the metrics were not as good as for multi-scale SVD, the method did provide a transparent rationale for the decision rule.
+While the metrics were not as good as for multiscale SVD, the method did provide a transparent rationale for the decision rule.